What CBD Products Are Safe?

 The more research that scientists invest in CBD and cannabis products, the more we are discovering the remedial benefits these products contain.
 At the same time, we are in the middle of the birth of an entirely new industry.
 In fact, the market has been so overwhelmed by the exponential growth of this industry, it is being coined “the green boom”.
+The wonders of CBD is not only for humans, but for pets as well, for more information about CBD for pets, visit https://mentalitch.com/.

-While this is all very exciting for the cannabis industry and definitely suggests a step in the right direction, consumers still face some challenges.
+ace some challenges.
 In the USA at least, cannabis is still illegal at a federal level, although hemp has recently been legalized under the Farm Bill.
 For the most part, that means that products go unregulated and unchecked by the FDA, putting more onus on the consumer to discern the safety of the product.

 So how does the consumer tell the difference between a bona fide CBD product and a fly-by-night company desperate to make some quick money?
 Even dietary supplements do not require the rigorous testing that the FDA applies to other consumable products.
-Reliability is difficult to stumble across with products that can be purchased just about anywhere.
+Reliability is difficult to stumble across with topshelfbc products that can be purchased just about anywhere.
 And despite the excitement of the booming cannabis industry, CBD consumers should bring their discerning minds to the dispensary.

 What’s even in my CBD products?